Using Dilators to Make Sex More Comfortable

-I will never stop encouraging people to “think outside the box x93 when it comes to sex.
-We are socialized to think that “sex x93 means “penis-in-vagina penetration x93 and that everything else is some kind of foreplay, fetish or perversion.
+I will never stop encouraging people to “think outside the box” when it comes to sex.
+We are socialized to think that “sex” means “penis-in-vagina penetration” and that everything else is some kind of foreplay, fetish or perversion.
 For many people, PIV sex is just not possible, and we would all benefit from expanding our sexual repertoires.
 At the same time, we can’t ignore the immense symbolic value of vaginal penetration and how central it is to our views of heterosexuality and woman-ness.
 The ability to experience vaginal penetration can be very important to some people’s identities and relationships.

 Dilators are tools that can increase comfort with vaginal penetration.
 They usually come in a set that starts with a small dilator, sometimes no bigger than a pinkie finger, and includes other dilators that gradually increase in diameter and length.
 Some vibrate, and some do not.
 Most people use dilators at regular intervals outside of a sexual context, inserting a well-lubricated dilator vaginally and increasing the size of the dilator they are using as their bodies become accustomed to them.
 Using dilators allows people to experiment with penetration in a low-pressure environment without the worry of pleasing or disappointing a partner.
 Dilators also help make vaginal tissue elastic and increase blood flow to the vagina, which helps with lubrication.
 They’re like any other exercise tool, designed to make the body strong and resilient with consistent use.